devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 1. Pull based (volcano/iterator)
 2. Push based (morsel driven)

-I'll do my best to explain the core difference between these systems, but if you have time I would suggest reading this [amazing blog post]() by
+I'll do my best to explain the core difference between these systems, but if you have time I would suggest reading this [amazing blog post](https://justinjaffray.com/query-engines-push-vs.-pull/) by
 Justin Jaffrey.
 He gives a great explaination.

+SQL queries are parsed and then transformed in to a tree (or DAG) of operators used to perfo